 What if I was not the greatest student in high school but feel God is calling me to further my education?
 If your high school GPA is very low, but you have an evident call of God upon your life, you have the opportunity to express that during your interview.
 If an executive staff member is reviewing your file and has any further questions, they will contact you directly.
 If your passion is evident, then you may be accepted on academic probation.

 What if I have been out of school for a long time?
 If it has been over 10 years since you have been in school, we still recommend to send in any transcripts that are available.
-If you do not believe that you can handle the work load of REACH, you have the opportunity to express that during your interview.
+If you have concerns about managing the work load of REACH, you can discuss that during your interview.
 You may be accepted on academic probation.

 What would keep me from being accepted as a student?
 Factors that have caused students to be denied admissions include, but are not limited to, the following:

 Can I start classes mid-year?
-I'm not sure when classes are offered.
 REACH Bible College & Seminary has three trimesters in one school year.
-The Fall Trimester begins in August/September, the Winter Trimester begins in November/December, and the Spring Trimester begins at the end of February/March or the beginning of March (depending on the academic school year).
+The Fall Trimester begins in August/September, the Winter Trimester begins in November/December, and the Spring Trimester begins in February/March (depending on the academic school year).
 Please refer to the application packet for application deadlines.

 Select How To Apply page to view downloadable applications to determine what the application deadline is for each trimester; however, we may consider accepting applications submitted at a later date on a case by case basis.

 How do I decide which direction to go with my study focus (concerning "major")?
 For the Bachelor of Arts Degree, there is only one major available: Biblical Studies.
 Under this major, you have the choice of 5 concentrations: Biblical Studies, Youth Ministry, Pastoral Ministry, Church Planting, and Global Missions.
-The concentration you choose will depend on that which you are the most interested to learn about.
-The concentration you choose will determine the types of elective classes you will take to complete your degree.
+The concentration you choose will depend on what you are most interested in learning, and will determine the types of elective classes you will take to complete your degree.
 For example, a student with a concentration in Global Missions will take elective classes such as "Cultural Anthropology" and "World Religions and Cults," while a student with a concentration in Youth Ministry will take elective classes such as "Understanding Youth Development and Culture."

 How many hours constitute "part-time" in connection with work?
 A BA student enrolled with less than 10 credits is considered a part-time student.
 Please review our Tuition page to see the full time status requirements for all degrees.